bright/new-www/content/blog/10-most-common-psychological-games-at-work.md

 published: true
 language: en
 ---
-We are playing many games as humans.
-And we are putting many masks.
-We are playing games in private life and at work.
+People play many games and put many masks every day.
+They play games in private life and at work.
 Sometimes we play them intentionally, another time we play them completely subconsciously.
 Sometimes we play positive roles, sometimes negative ones.
-We play the roles of omniscient leaders, unmoved bosses, friendly managers, caring colleagues and many others.
+At work we play the roles of omniscient leaders, unmoved bosses, friendly managers, caring colleagues and many others.
 We put masks to be perceived as more professional or important, to feel appreciated, to avoid offending someone, to stay diplomatic, to protect ourselves.
-There are dozens of reasons we wear masks. **The problem appears when we really forget who we are (or who we are not) because of playing these games.**
+There are dozens of reasons we wear masks. **The problem appears when we forget who we are, when we hurt others, when our main goal is to gain control of someone or to manipulate.**

-## **why do you play**
+## **why do we play**

-We play games to win.
+**We play games to win.
 But the question is what do we want to win?
-In fact, we usually win emotions.
-Depending on the game we play we can win either positive or negative reactions.
-The misfortune of this winning is that it results in many cases in negative feelings and causing someone’s else harm.
+In fact, we usually win emotions.** Depending on the game we play we can win either positive or negative reactions.
+The misfortune of this winning is that it may result in many cases in arousing negative feelings in others.

 ### **Among the most common “winnings” we can find:**